paulburton0/morse.js/README.md

-# morse.js
+# morsecodify

-Morse.js is a Node JS app that converts text strings into WAV files containing morse code.
-There are also a few utilities included here that use the morse.js module.
+morsecodify is a Node JS app that converts text strings into WAV files containing morse code.
+There are also a few utilities included here that use the morsecodify module.

 ## Usage
-morse.js exports one function: codify. codify takes several arguments:
+morsecodify exports one function: codify. codify takes several arguments:
 * toneFreq - the frequency of the "sidetone" that's generated.
 * wpm - the words per minute.
 * farnsworth - the wpm to use for the space between characters and words.
 If this is set, the individual characters are send at the wpm speed, but the slower speed is used between characters and words.
 If this is not set, "true timing" is used, where all morse code elements (including intra-character and intra-word spaces) are sent the wpm speed.